 Sometimes these points of tension are so ingrained, consumers don’t even realize they’re a persistent problem.
 Father’s Day was the perfect example: Orvis understood that every single year, people of all ages struggle to figure out what in the world to give Dad.
 Each member of the team reflected on that tension, thinking about themselves, their own children, their own fathers, and then worked together to find the solution.

 Most dads don’t want items, they want things money can’t buy: Quality time, relaxation, meaning.
 So the Orvis team developed a marketing plan that emphasized how their products serve those intangible purposes.

-Dave described this process as “working backwards.”
+Dave described this process as “working backward.”
 In an industry as fast-paced as retail, it’s tempting to just, as they say, throw stuff against a wall and see what sticks.
-But thoughtful strategy is what works best for both the consumer and the company.
+But a thoughtful strategy is what works best for both the consumer and the company.